santureddy/AWS-SAA-C02-Course/README.md

 Has relationships with all major registries

 - Route 53 will check with the top level domain to see if the name is available
-- Router 53 creates a zonefile for the domain to be registered
+- Route 53 creates a zonefile for the domain to be registered
 - Allocates nameservice for that zone
   - Generally four of these for one individual zone
   - This is a hosted zone